Discover your body's 6 natural defense barriers against SIBO

 This is one of the most important things to address when you have SIBO or slow motility.

-- Manage your stress (When we under stress, our digestive systems stops working correctly as it is not a priority at that moment, so as your MMC shuts down) - That is why it is crucial to stop and eat in a calm environment and not on the run (22)(R.M.
+- Manage your stress (When we are under stress, our digestive system stops working correctly as it is not a priority at that moment, so as your MMC shuts down) - That is why it is crucial to stop and eat in a calm environment and not on the run (22)(R.M.
 Valori, 1986)

 - Stop snacking and give your digestive system 4-5 hours of break between meals and possibly overnight fasting, so your MMC has a chance to work (23)